Methyl isocyanate

 Methyl isocyanate (MIC) is an organic compound with the molecular formula CH_{3}NCO.
 Synonyms are isocyanatomethane and methyl carbylamine.
-Methyl isocyanate is an intermediate chemical in the production of carbamate pesticides and Haffmann Bromamide Degradation (such as carbaryl, carbofuran, methomyl, and aldicarb).
+Methyl isocyanate is a chemical intermediate in the Hofmann rearrangement of acetamide and the production of carbamate pesticides (such as carbaryl, carbofuran, methomyl, and aldicarb).
 It has also been used in the production of rubbers and adhesives.
 As an extremely toxic and irritating compound, it is very hazardous to human health.
-MIC was the principal toxicant involved in the Bhopal gas disaster, which short-term killed 4,000–8,000 people and caused permanent injury and premature deaths to approximately 15,000-20,000.
+MIC was the principal toxicant involved in the Bhopal gas disaster, which short-term killed 4,000–8,000 people and caused permanent injury and premature deaths to approximately 15,000–20,000.
 It is also a very potent lachrymatory agent.

 Physical properties

 Methyl isocyanate is a colorless, poisonous, lachrymatory (tearing agent), flammable liquid.
 It is soluble in water to 6–10 parts per 100 parts, but it also reacts with water (see Reactions below).

 It has a refractive index of 1.363 with a wavelength of 589 nm at a temperature of 20 °C.